 Beef checkoff staff were on-hand during the 3-day race expo, August 15-17.

-The Beef Checkoff was a sponsor at this year’s New Balance Falmouth Road Race, held August 18th in Falmouth, MA, thanks to a partnership between the national beef checkoff and the South Dakota Beef Industry Council.
+The Beef Checkoff was a sponsor at this year’s New Balance Falmouth Road Race, held August 18th in Falmouth, MA, thanks to a partnership between the national beef checkoff and the South Dakota Beef Industry Council and the Montana Beef Council.
 Twelve Team Beef members, started in Woods Hole, Mass., and ran along the beautiful coast of Cape Cod into Falmouth Heights with more than 12,000 other runners from the surrounding New England region and international areas.

 Beef checkoff staff and producer volunteers participated in the annual Falmouth Road Race Health & Fitness Expo leading up to the race.
 The expo brought the positive beef story to approximately 75,000 attendees - both runners and their families.
 Attendees were invited to participate in a variety of activities at the beef checkoff booth.
 Participants enjoyed beef jerky trail mix sample, as well as learning about beef’s versatility and value as part of an athlete’s diet and lifestyle.